erlang/otp/lib/stdlib/doc/src/re.md

 with `\C` in UTF-8 mode means that the rest of the string may start with a malformed UTF character.
-This has undefined results, because PCRE2 assumes that it is matching character by character in a valid UTF string (by default it checks the subject string's validity at the start of processing unless the PCRE2_NO_UTF_CHECK or PCRE2_MATCH_INVALID_UTF option is used).
+This has undefined results, because PCRE2 assumes that it is matching character by character in a valid UTF string (by default it checks the subject string's validity at the start of processing).

-An application can lock out the use of `\C` by setting the PCRE2_NEVER_BACKSLASH_C option when compiling a pattern.
-It is also possible to build PCRE2 with the use of `\C` permanently disabled.

 PCRE2 does not allow `\C` to appear in lookbehind assertions (described below)